In this Article

 Now let’s calculate the yield of a 10-year bond, which was issued on February 1, 2009, and was purchased by the investor three months later.
-Other details of the bond are mentioned below:
+Other details of the bond are mentioned in the above table.

-The YIELD function calculates the yield of the 10-year bond to be
+The YIELD function calculates the yield of the 10-year bond:

 YIELD = 8.3%